kdwaterman/TankNotTank/README.md

 ```

-Next we make a virtual environment in which to clone the repo and install the require python packages.
+Next we make a virtual environment in which to clone the repo and install the required python packages.

 ```
 python3 -m venv tnt